top of page

 “I put it in dees pack on hees back,” Cuauhtérroc said.

-“It’s a backpack,” Cora said with a weak smile.
+“It’s a backpack,” Cora muttered.
 Kiyla carried Elric’s gear as well as her own, but the axe was not there.

 “I put it in dees backpack,” the savage said again.

 “Cripe.”
-Cora stopped and stared down the path they had traveled.
+Cora stopped and stared down the path behind them.
 “That axe alone might pay the price of getting Elric raised.
 If we can find someone able to work the miraculous, it will be terribly expensive.
 We ought at least to look for it.”

 “Nope.”
 Kiyla shook her head.
 “I packed his gear.
 It wasn’t in there.
 Not when we left town.
 Musta dropped it in the marsh.
 Ain’t goin’ back to the Brack.”